You can use a Bluetooth headset with your Cisco device. Either pair it directly with the device or use a USB dongle.

-Open the Settings menu on your Desk device and scroll to Bluetooth .
+Open the Device settings menu on your device and scroll to Bluetooth .

 If Bluetooth is disabled, toggle it ON.

-The Desk Pro, Desk Mini, DX70, or DX80 scans for devices.
-When it discovers the Bluetooth headset, the headset shows up in the device list.
+When your device discovers the Bluetooth headset, the headset shows up in the device list.
 Select your headset from the list and the pairing begins.
 It may take a few seconds for the pairing to complete.

 When the pairing is completed, your headset is listed as connected.